-Yoshimasa Furuta is a litigation partner with extensive trial expertise.
+Yoshimasa Furuta is a partner and the Co-Chair of the Dispute Resolution Group at Anderson Mori & Tomotsune.
 He specialises in international and domestic litigation, commercial arbitration and other dispute resolution procedures.
-Concurrently, he serves as a board member of the Japan Association of Arbitrators.
+Concurrently, he serves as an executive director of the Japan Association of Arbitrators.
 In the past, he served as a professor of law at the University of Tokyo (2013 to 2016) and Seikei University (2003 to 2011), as well as a secretary at the Legislative Council of the Ministry of Justice (2008 to 2010).
-He worked for the Japanese Ministry of Home Affairs (now known as Ministry of Internal Affairs and Communications) as a government official (1988 to 1989) and for the New York law firm of Whitman Breed Abbott & Morgan (now known as Winston & Strawn) as a foreign attorney (1995 to 1996).
+He worked for the Japanese Ministry of Home Affairs as a government official (1988 to 1989) and for the New York law firm of Whitman Breed Abbott & Morgan as a foreign attorney (1995 to 1996).